Book – Change Your Questions, Change Your Life

 Great Results Begin with Great Questions.Joseph S. Edwards

-When you observe self-talk, what kind of questions you notice asking yourself?
-1st why it always happens to me, what is wrong with me or 2nd what can I learn from this, how can I make this better, what am I missing here?
+When you observe self-talk, what kind of questions do you notice asking yourself?
+1st why it always happens to me, what is wrong with me, or 2nd what can I learn from this, how can I make this better, what am I missing here?

-This is one of the best book I have read that describes the power of questions and how it can affect our life for better or worse.
+This is one of the best books I have read that describes the power of questions and how they can affect our lives for better or worse.